windysky/claude-glm-wrapper/README.md

 **A**: Yes!
 Edit the wrapper scripts in `~/.local/bin/` and change the `ANTHROPIC_MODEL` variable to any model Z.AI supports.

 ### Q: What happens if I run out of Z.AI credits?
 **A**: The GLM commands will fail with an API error.
-Just switch to regular Claude using `cc` until you add more credits.
+Just switch to regular Claude using `ccd` until you add more credits.

 ## Contributing